jordanlewis9/callstackblogpart2/README.md

 With this second part of our small talk regarding the call stack and event loop, we're going to use actual API calls, to both demonstrate the original example and test out a couple of other scenarios where Promises could alter the call stack and event loop.
-After all, setTImeout doesn't specifically return a Promise - it just alters the call stack in a different way.
-For this example, I'm personally going to download [axios](https://axios-http.com) with the command:
+After all, setTImeout doesn't specifically return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) - it just alters the call stack in a different way.
+For these examples, I'm personally going to download [axios](https://axios-http.com) with the command:
 <br/><br/>
 \`\`\`
 npm install --save axios